What is Lattice Degeneration?

 - Floaters

-- Blurred vision
+- Blurry vision

-- Deficits in peripheral vision field
+- Deficits in the peripheral vision field

 How to Treat Lattice Degeneration?